Belgrade New Cemetery: Cemetery of Belgrade Liberators

 The cemetery was partially renovated in 2019, celebrating 75 years of World War II liberation.
 A three-colored decorative lights were placed, white, blue and red, in the colors of both Serbian and Russian flags.
 The colorful lights on the cemetery of the killed soldiers wasn't received well by the public.

 During his visit to Belgrade in February 2020, Russian Minister of Defence Sergey Shoygu brought a pot of Russian earth from Saint Petersburg, which was poured at the location of the Eternal Flame, also marking the beginning of its construction.
 The sculptural-architectural composition is work of the Russian sculptor Andrey Tyrtyshnikov.
-It is the second memorial named Eternal Flame in Belgrade, after the 2000 memorial erected in Staro Sajmište.
+It is the second memorial named Eternal Flame in Belgrade, after the 2000 memorial erected in the Park of Friendship in New Belgrade.
 Opening was planned for 26 March, during the visit of the Russian foreign minister Sergey Lavrov to Serbia.
 This was all postponed due to the COVID-19 pandemic.
 In September 2020 it was announced that the memorial will be opened by the end of the year.
 On 14 December 2020, the flame was lit from the eternal flame at the Tomb of the Unknown Soldier in Moscow and transported to Belgrade by the Russian Defence ministry's plane.
 It was lit the next day, in the presence of Serbian president Aleksandar Vučić and minister Lavrov.